Andy4495/emulator-8-bit/README.md

 ## Work In Progress

-The emulator is not complete.
+All opcodes have decoding and execution code implemented, but are not fully tested.

 The following updates still need to be completed before I consider it a good first release:

-- All opcodes have decoding and execution code implemented, but are not fully tested.
 - Flag update handling
   - H and N flags in particular
   - Flag updates for 16-bit ADD, SUB, ADC, SBC instructions (main, misc, IX, and IY)